Who’s heard the expression, “You are only as strong as your weakest link?”

 High-Angle Alternative Bevel (HI-ATB)

-These blades are a modification of the ATB design.
-It all comes down to the bevel angle.
+These blades are a variation of the ATB design, with a different bevel angle.
 HI-ATB blades have a bevel angle of between 25 and 38 degrees, compared to 10 to 20 degrees for ATB blades.

-High-angle blades are ideal for cutting veneers and other sheet engineered wood used in cabinet making and bespoke furniture.
+High-angle blades are excellent for cutting veneers and other sheet-engineered wood used in cabinet making and bespoke furniture.

 Pros